GiovaneIwamoto/deep-research/RATIONALE.md

 The `write_final_report` function previously maintained a `reference` variable that concatenated all search result references in sequential order.
 This approach was fundamentally flawed and contradicted the service's core responsibility.

+> **TL;DR**: *References should not be generated at the report-writer level; they must reflect only the sources actually cited in the final content, not all outputs from work agents.*

 ### Design Issues

 #### 1. **Misaligned Responsibility**